-Milestones for the Liquefaction Project at the Sabine Pass LNG Terminal

-- Federal Energy Regulatory Commission and National Environmental Policy Act Pre-Filing Notice for the liquefaction project at the Sabine Pass LNG terminal - Department of Energy ("DOE") approval to export 2 Bcf/d of liquefied natural gas to Free Trade Agreement nations - DOE application for long-term authorization to export 2 Bcf/d of liquefied natural gas to World Trade Organizations and other nations - Memoranda of Understanding ("MOUs") signed with potential liquefaction counterparties - Engineering, Procurement, Construction ("EPC") Pre-Front End Engineering Design commissioned with Bechtel
+- Milestones for the Liquefaction Project at the Sabine Pass LNG Terminal - Federal Energy Regulatory Commission and National Environmental Policy Act Pre-Filing Notice for the liquefaction project at the Sabine Pass LNG terminal - Department of Energy ("DOE") approval to export 2 Bcf/d of liquefied natural gas to Free Trade Agreement nations - DOE application for long-term authorization to export 2 Bcf/d of liquefied natural gas to World Trade Organizations and other nations - Memoranda of Understanding ("MOUs") signed with potential liquefaction counterparties - Engineering, Procurement, Construction ("EPC") Pre-Front End Engineering Design commissioned with Bechtel

 Of the 2,000,000 shares of restricted stock of the Company approved by the Compensation Committee for the 2011 Long-Term Incentive Awards, 935,000 shares were allocated by the Compensation Committee to the Executive Officers based on a recommendation by the CEO and each Executive Officer's contributions during 2010.
 In addition, the Compensation Committee also reviewed a detailed history of each Executive Officer's long-term incentive grants since 2008 to determine if the size of each Executive Officer's 2011 Long-Term Incentive Award was appropriate.
 The Compensation Committee considered the performance vesting requirements of the 2009 Phantom Stock Awards had not yet been met and concluded that the Executive Officers potentially may not receive all of the 2009 Phantom Stock Awards.
 In addition, because the Executive Officers would not have any outstanding equity awards after 2011 when the 2009 Phantom Stock Awards expire, the Compensation Committee determined that the 2011 Long-Term Incentive Awards were appropriate so that the Executive Officers would continue to have a significant equity investment in the long-term success of the Company beyond 2011.
-The 2011 Long-Term Incentive Awards were granted on January 14, 2011, under the 2003 Plan.
-The 2011 Long-Term Incentive Award if the Executive Officer's employment with the Company terminates for any reason prior to the applicable vesting dates; provided, however, that any unvested portion of the 2011 Long-Term Incentive Award if the 2011 Long-Term Incentive Award will vest upon (i) the termination, resignation or removal of the Executive Officer sone within one year of the effective date of a Change of Control (as defined in the 2003 Plan) or (ii) the death or disability of the Executive Officer.
+The 2011 Long-Term Incentive Awards were grantored on January 14, 2011, under the 2003 Plan.
+The 2011 Long-Term Incentive Awards were grantored on January 14, 2011, under the 2003 Plan.
+The 2011 Long-Term Incentive Award will use set forth below, an Executive Officer will forfeit any unvested portion of his or her 2011 Long-Term Incentive Award if the Executive Officer's employment with the Company terminates for any reason prior to the applicable vesting dates; provided, however, that any unvested portion of the 2011 Long-Term Incentive Award will vest upon (i) the termination, resignation or removal of the Executive Officer for any reason within one year of the effective date of a Change of Control (as defined in the 2003 Plan) or (ii) the death or disability of the Executive Officer.